Skip to main content

 7. The leadership takeaway

-AI makes software easy to build and hard to defend.
-Differentiation has not died—it has migrated.
-Leaders who understand Wardley evolution and the accelerating evolution of evolution itself will sense where advantage relocated and move before competitors react.
-The goal is not to escape the red ocean; it is to surf the accelerating tide while others are still staring at last year's map.
+AI makes software easy to build but hard to defend.
+Differentiation hasn't died, it has just moved.
+Leaders who understand Wardley evolution and the accelerating evolution of evolution itself will be able to sense where the advantage has relocated and move before their competitors can react.
+The goal is not to escape the red ocean, but to surf the accelerating tide while others are still looking at last year's map.
+Use LLM-driven competitor simulations to rehearse how your rivals might collapse your moat next, and then recalibrate your positioning with the readiness playbook in positioning for the AI age.